nezumisama/rice/stylish/README.md

 ## Notes:
 * To make my life easier I use a Firefox theme called [FT Deep Dark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark) and use stylish to change some things.
 If you use the default theme or a different one, some stuff may not look as intended, because of different defaults.
 * The xul style styles the interface but doesn't move stuff around.
 To do that, click with right mouse button on any toolbar and select *Customize*.
 Then you can move stuff around.
 I have only the tabs toolbar enabled, I have the menu button there, then tabs and urlbar right of them.
+* If you want to hide something, like the menu button, edit the relevant css, find the rule for the element you want to hide (the css files have comments for most rules telling what this rule styles) and add this on a new line between `{` and `}`: `display: none !important;`.